reportingissue/mollysocket-aur/README.md

 - create an initial config file in `/etc/mollysocket`
 - needed so unpriviledged users can run `sudo mollysocket connection add ...` while pointing to the correct db

-#### `mollysocket-remove.hook`
-- deletes the data dir `/var/lib/mollysocket` on `pacman -R` and only then (not upgrade or sidegrade)
-- must run as pretransaction hook because pacman removes it as well

 ### SystemD
 #### `mollysocket.service`
 - main systemd unit file